Skip to Content

 Fawsley Hall Country House Hotel in Northamptonshire

-Having just watched another BBC adaptation of Emma in which our flawed heroine conveniently falls for Mr Knightley who owns the neighbouring country estate, I was thrilled to learn that the Knightleys had indeed owned Fawley Hall for many generations.
+I’d just watched another BBC adaptation of Emma in which our flawed heroine conveniently falls for Mr Knightley who owns the neighbouring country estate.
+So I was thrilled to learn that the Knightleys had indeed owned Fawley Hall for many generations.

-But stepping through the front door I entered a different world, not so much filled with the patina of landed nobility down the ages, but a hotel in which the decorators had been let loose to recreate a cleaned-up boutique-hotel version of the old ancestral home.
+Stepping through the front door I entered a different world.
+Not so much filled with the patina of landed nobility down the ages, but a hotel where the decorators had been let loose to create a boutique-hotel version of the old ancestral home.

-Fawsley Hall has been gradually built up over the centuries, with the original South Wing from the 15th century being added to through Tudor times (Queen Elizabeth I stayed there) and through the 18th century until the family fell on hard times in 1914.
+Fawsley Hall has been gradually built up over the centuries.
+The original 15th century South Wing was added to in Tudor times (Queen Elizabeth I stayed there).
+Through the 18th century the family made further additions until they fell on hard times in 1914.

 The Great Hall at Fawsley Hall Country House Hotel